Please view District Health Updates and the option menu on the top left below for health and sports information. Stay safe and healthy!

 (Information given on this site is known to be accurate at time of printing but is subject to change.)

-A Message from Your YCSD Nurses
+A Message from Your YCSD Nurses:

 _____________________________________________________________________________________

-A variety of health forms for medications, self carry, asthma, seizure, concussions, etc are available on our Health Forms page listed in the tab above.
+A variety of health forms for medications, self carry, asthma, seizure, concussions, etc are available on our Health Forms page listed in the menu above.
 If your child is playing a sport they should have a self carry order for meds located on our site.

+Students with "influenza-like illness" should stay home from school and limit contact with others.
+If your child develops flu-like symptoms they should stay home until they are fever free without the use of medication and symptoms are improving.
+During school if your child is found to have flu like symptoms parents/guardians will be called to pick up student.
 New York State Department of health recommends to keep your kids safe, get the flu vaccine each year.
 Please view their guide below as well as info in our sick day guidelines.

 Head lice can reach a peak time for infestation due to overnight camps, slumber parties and/or vacations.
 Please consider checking your child’s head for the presence of lice regularly during the summer and also during the school year weekly.
 Please read the YCSD Parent Lice Letter .